plandex-ai/plandex/README.md

 🧠 Relies on the OpenAI API and requires an `OPENAI_API_KEY` environment variable.
 Support for Open Source models, Google Gemini, and Anthropic Claude is coming soon.

 ✅ Supports Mac and Linux, as well as Windows via [Git bash](https://gitforwindows.org) or [WSL](https://learn.microsoft.com/en-us/windows/wsl/about).
+Runs from a single binary with no dependencies.

 ## Install 📥